EuCaue/gnome-shell-extension-quick-lofi/README.md

 sudo pacman -S mpv
 ```

-And for now, this depends too on the `socat` package, you can install it with the following command:
+Additionally, for now, it depends on the `socat` package.
+You can install it using the following command:

 ```bash
 # Fedora